WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 ```

 It takes a reference to a function of type `[t1*] -> [t2*]` whose body
-may perform non-local control flow.
+may perform non-local control flow. `cont.new` is a constant
+expression, so it can be used in places like global initializers.

 ### Invoking continuations